zarumaru/Zenko/docs/docsource/operation/Orbit_UI/Location_Management/index.rst

    replicates changes.
 It assumes that the NFS mount does not change after scanning but before replication is complete.
 Changes written after the scan but before replication completes may not be replicated.

+ADD AWS INFORMATION HERE TO PARALLEL THE NFS MOUNT INFO?

 You can: